-Because the face is the first area of the body most people tend to notice, my prospective facelift patients in NYC often want to know where their incisions will be placed and how any scars will appear once they’re fully healed.
+Because the face is the first area of the body most people tend to notice, my prospective facelift patients often want to know where their incisions will be placed and how any scars will appear once they’re fully healed.
 I believe this question can be best answered with a visual aid.
-In this video, a member of my staff and I work together to illustrate where I typically make incisions during most facelift procedures.
+In the video below, a member of my staff and I work together to illustrate where I typically make the facelift incision.

-These incisions help ensure that the resulting scar is nearly imperceptible.
-You can see how well a facelift can transform a person’s appearance by looking at my facelift patients’ before-and-after photos.
+These incisions described above help ensure that the resulting scar is nearly imperceptible.
+You can see how well a facelift can transform a person’s appearance by looking at my facelift patients’ before-and-after photos:

 Previously, facelift incisions were made vertically and completely behind the hairline.
 While many patients were drawn to this option because it nearly eliminated visible scarring, it pulled the skin significantly upward, creating a drastic, and at times unnatural, appearance.
 It could also result in a bald patch at the incision site, an outcome we’d certainly like to avoid.
 Today’s approach works with, rather than against, the natural contours of the face.

-There are a variety of facelift techniques, including a mini facelift for men and women who are just beginning to see jowling and loss of definition of the jawline.
-A mini facelift isn’t suitable for many of my facelift patients who have considerable skin laxity, sagging, and wrinkling throughout the lower face.
-A mini facelift is an excellent option, though, for men and women in their 30s and 40s who still have good skin elasticity.
+A mini facelift addresses early signs of jowling and loss of jawline definition.
+A mini facelift has shorter incisions and is an excellent choice for men and women in their 30s and 40s who still have good skin elasticity.
+However, it isn’t suitable for many of my facelift patients who have considerable skin laxity, sagging, and wrinkling throughout the lower face.
 You can learn my response to the question, “Is a mini facelift worth it?” in a related blog post.